Happy New Year Email Message Ideas and Examples

 by Diana Kussainova

 The hap-happiest season of all is also a great time to send emails.
-Whether you want to close last sales, re-engage subscribers, or bolster customer loyalty, a Happy New Year email presents a one-time golden opportunity to do so.
+Whether you want to close last sales, re-engage subscribers, or bolster customer loyalty, a Happy New Year email is just the right tool to do so.

 Why send out New Year email messages?

-Each year marketing teams prepare for holidays and send out specially crafted emails.
-Depending on your business marketing strategy and your customers, a Happy New Year email can:
+Every year, marketing teams prepare for the winter holidays and send emails to their customers.
+Depending on your business marketing strategy and your audience, a Happy New Year email can:

 • Drive last sales.
-Black Friday, Cyber Monday, and Christmas may have passed but it’s still possible to entice customers with holiday discounts.
-You can even offer them to buy their favorite products in advance.
+Black Friday, Cyber Monday, and Christmas may have passed, but it’s still possible to entice customers with holiday discounts.
+You can even encourage them to buy their favorite products in advance.

 • Re-engage subscribers.
-Year-round-ups, resolutions, and other New Year related personalized emails may attract the attention of dormant customers.
+Year-round-ups, resolutions, and other New Year-related emails may attract the attention of dormant customers.
 In this case, consider adding a personalized discount code.

 • Nurture loyalty.
-A personalized New Year message gives subscribers positive feelings toward the brand.
+A personalized New Year message steers up subscribers’ positive feelings about the brand.

 • Boost brand recognition.
 Follow in the footsteps of Spotify which almost created its own holiday — a so-called “Wrapped Day”.
 Make the content in the holiday email worth sharing on social media, and it will act as a free promotion.

 Did we convince you to send a New Year email marketing campaign to your customers?
-Then let’s discuss New Year emails specifics so you can create your own message.
+Then let’s focus on the specifics of New Year emails, so you can create your own message.

 Types of New Year email campaigns

 Time matters, especially when it comes to holiday email marketing.
-So the types of New Year campaigns are all based on when you send them out.
-You can either opt for one of the types or use a combination of them no matter the subject or products’ type.
-But remember not to overly disturb your customers.
+Unsurprisingly, the types of New Year campaigns are all based on when you send them.
+You can either opt for one of the campaigns or use a combination of them, no matter the subject or products’ type.
+That said, don’t irritate your customers.
 If you send too many emails, even if all of them have personalized discount codes, you risk decreasing engagement and losing your customers’ attention.

 New Year’s Eve campaign